talveth/pygrad/docs/source/usage.rst

 Installation
 ------------

-To use danila-grad, clone `the repository <https://github.com/baubels/danila-grad>`_ and install one of the following.
+To use pygrad, clone `the repository <https://github.com/baubels/pygrad>`_ and install one of the following.

 .. code-block:: console